pyshx/Yuki/README.md

 ## Lexer Testing
 Input files for our lexer's test suite can be found in `src/tests/`.
 Please do `go test` to run the tests.

-## Visualizations(Needs work)

-Here are some sample generated visualizations from `images/`.
-The program source is shown at the top of the image.

 ## References
 - [Writing An Interpreter in Go by Thorsten Ball](https://interpreterbook.com/)